Ruben12gg/SafeRest/README.md

 - Comment on restaurant pages;
 - Check your profile and see your comments;

 > The restaurant capacity counting is made with use of a motion sensor, that communicates the data to the App's database API, which was also built by us.
+You can acces that repository here: https://github.com/Ruben12gg/API-SafeRest